microsoft/sample-app-aoai-chatGPT/README_azd.md

 If you don't have any pre-existing Azure services (i.e. OpenAI or Cognitive Search service), then you can provision all resources from scratch by following these steps:

+1. Run `azd auth login` to login to your Azure account.
-1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
+1. Run `azd up` to provision Azure resources and deploy this sample to those resources.
+This also runs a script to build the search index based on files in the `./data` folder.
 1. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.
     > NOTE: It may take a minute for the application to be fully deployed.
 If you see a "Python Developer" welcome screen, then wait a minute and refresh the page.